dthain/compilers-fa22/parser.md

 Note that Bison will tell you if your grammar has errors.
 In particular, your grammar **must not have any shift-reduce or reduce-reduce conflicts**.
 To eliminate them, you may **only re-write the production rules**, you may not apply disambiguating rules, operator precedence specifiers, or apply other "tricks" found in Bison.
 (The purpose of this rule is to force you to fully understand the key ideas in LR parsing.)

+It will take some time to think through the grammar problems.
+Plan to work on this project over the course of several days, so that you are able to work, then take a break to think, and then return to the code with fresh thoughts.

 ## Testing